zzyzxlab/tao.js/packages/docs/src/content/basics/wildcards.md

 Most implementations of AOP use something to inject code

-Wildcard Handlers allow us to add handlers to the TAO that are called when any of the Concrete taople aspects match the Application Context set on the TAO.
+Wildcard Handlers allow us to add handlers to the TAO that are called when any of the Concrete trigram aspects match the Application Context set on the TAO.

 This is one feature that sets tao.js apart from any other Event-driven